 Vaccinations for COVID-19 are underway in Sanders County.
-Both Clark Fork Valley Hospital and Sanders County Public Health are administering vaccines, based on waiting lists and the vaccine category that a person fits in by age, etc.
+Both Clark Fork Valley Hospital and Sanders County Public Health are administering vaccines.

-As of Thursday, April 8, 2021 there are 5 active COVID-19 cases.
-Public Health staff are conducting contact tracing, which indicates community spread is occurring.
+As of Thursday, May 20, 2021 Sanders County has 3 active COVID-19 cases.
+Public Health staff are conducting contact tracing.

 Please understand that community spread means we all need to do our part to protect each other by continuing protective measures.

 On Feb.
 12, Governor Greg Gianforte implemented a new directive, declaring that a state of emergency exists in Montana due to the global outbreak of COVID-19.

 It rescinds and replaces prior directives, and in summary states:

 –Montanans are encouraged to use responsibility and wear masks and should follow the best industry practices adopted by any business they visit to slow spread of the virus.